Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

 Generate something original or unique; fashion a design; invent something new

 Empathize; relate to another’s experience; encourage others to reach their ideals

 Incorporate information, knowledge or skills into one’s thoughts and emotions

 Make a systematic examination about something; investigate, check out

 Study or research a topic; read digging for information

 Converse with; closely connect to; do things with another

 Perceive; see the big picture; dream about the future

 INFPs Love to Express Inspiration

-You INFPs enjoy working independently on your own project, but in an environment with other people around, or even in a small team.
-The INFP is particularly sensitive in that you are
+INFPs enjoy working independently on their own project, but in an environment with other people around or even in a small team.
+As an INFP, you may be particularly sensitive in that you are: